gnosis/dx-contracts/README.md

   * Use the flattened contract
   * Set the exact compiler version used for the compilation i.e. `v0.4.24+commit.e67f0147`
   * Optimization: `Yes`
+  * For the proxy, you'll need the ABI encoded params, you can get them by running the following script (specify the right network).
+    * `yarn get-abi-encoded-params --network rinkeby`
 * Press validate

 # Contributors